 - Proper health insurance

-See what you can afford as a freelancer in Berlin, Munich, or other German cities.
+See what you'll afford as a freelancer in Berlin, Munich, or elsewhere in Germany.

 Start calculating →